Joyce Beatty: Tenure

-Between 2013 and 2020, five of the 88 bills Beatty sponsored became law, all wrapped into broader bills.
+From 2013 to 2020, 5 of the 88 bills Beatty sponsored became law, all of them wrapped into broader bills.
 In 2020, she noted she had "helped to secure" local funding for the revitalization of parts of Dayton and research at Ohio State.

-On June 21, 2013, the National Journal published an article, "Nearly One in Five Members of Congress Gets Paid Twice", that reported that Beatty's state pension of $253,323 is the highest, and, combined with her congressional salary, was greater than President Obama's total government compensation.
+On June 21, 2013, the National Journal published an article titled "Nearly One in Five Members of Congress Gets Paid Twice", which reported that Beatty's state pension of $253,323 is the highest and, combined with her congressional salary, was greater than President Obama's total government compensation.

 Beatty supported both the first and second impeachments of Donald Trump.

 On July 15, 2021, Beatty was one of nine protesters the United States Capitol Police arrested for illegally demonstrating in the Hart Senate Office Building.
-She and approximately 20 other voting rights protesters sought to push the Senate to support the For the People and John Lewis Voting Rights Acts.
-After multiple warnings from the police, Beatty was arrested for violating a Washington, D.C. law against "crowding, obstructing, or incommoding".
+She and approximately 20 other voting rights protesters sought to push the Senate to support the For the People Act and the John Lewis Voting Rights Act.
+After multiple warnings from the police, Beatty was arrested for violating a Washington, D.C., law against "crowding, obstructing, or incommoding".

-On June 12, 2025, Beatty was one of the four Democrats who did not vote on the $9 billion spending cuts put forward by the Department of Government Efficiency; house Republicans passed the rescission package by 2 votes.
+On June 12, 2025, Beatty was one of the four Democrats who did not vote on the $9-billion spending cuts put forward by the Department of Government Efficiency; house Republicans passed the rescission package by 2 votes.